Section 8 Snowsport Institute is a Canadian ski and snowboard training school owned and operated by passionate snow sport professionals.

 ...we also like to have a little fun in the process!

-Section 8 Founder & Program Director, Tobin first became qualified as a ski instructor at the age of 16... now well into his 40's he still manages to slide down snowy hills for a living.
+Section 8 Founder & Program Director, Tobin first became qualified as a ski instructor at the age of 16... now slightly creakier, he still manages to slide down snowy hills for a living.

 Tobin grew up skiing the steep and deep tree lines on Vancouver Island, but has been found teaching and participating in outdoor pursuits in various corners of the globe.
 On the weekends you will find him chasing his two daughters, Miyuki and Satsuki around the slopes.